-Following a surprise offensive by Hamas on October 7, which resulted in the killing of 1200 Israelis and the taking of 240 hostages, the Israeli military declared 'war'.
-Palestinian officials reported 18,000 tonnes of bombs being dropped on the already besieged Gaza Strip.
+Following a resistance operation by Hamas on October 7 in response to Israel's attacks on al-Aqsa Mosque and the occupied West Bank, which resulted in the deaths of 1200 Israelis and the taking of 240 hostages, the Israeli military began a wholescale genocide of Palestinians in the besieged Gaza Strip and intensified their pre-existing ethnic cleansing of the occupied West Bank.
+Palestinian officials reported 18,000 tonnes of bombs being dropped on the already besieged Gaza Strip in the first two months of the genocide alone.
 Gaza's oldest church - Saint Porphyrius Church - and numerous hospitals, including Al Ahli hospital, where Palestinians were seeking refuge - were bombed.
-At least 40,000 people have been either killed, injured, or have gone missing since Israel's bombardment of the Gaza Strip began on 7 October.
-More than 11,000 Palestinians had been killed as of November 2023, more than half of whom are children.
+At least 40,000 people were either killed, buried under the rubble, injured or went missing since Israel's bombardment of the Gaza Strip began on 7 October.
+More than 11,000 Palestinians had been killed by November 2023, more than half of whom were children.